xavier-orcutt/FlatironCleaner/README.md

 ### Cancer-Specific Methods

 Cancer-specific classes contain additional methods (e.g., `process_enhanced()` and `process_biomarkers()`).
-For a complete list of available methods for each cancer type, refer to the class documentation or use Python's built-in help functionality:
+For a complete list of available methods for each cancer type, refer to the class documentation in the source code or use Python's built-in help functionality:

 ```python
 from flatiron_cleaner.urothelial import DataProcessorUrothelial